Huia: In culture

 The degree to which the huia was known and admired in New Zealand is reflected in the large number of suburban and geographical features which are named after the species.
 There are several roads and streets named after the huia in the North Island, with several in Wellington (including Huia Road in Days Bay – not far from where one of the last sightings of this species occurred in the early 1920s in the forests of East Harbour Regional Park) and also in Auckland, where there is even a Huia township in West Auckland (although the township is named after a Waikato Tainui chief of the same name).
 A river on the west coast of the South Island and the Huiarau Ranges in the central North Island are also named after the bird.
 The species was once found living in great abundance in the forests of these mountains: Huiarau means "a hundred huia".
 Businesses include the public swimming pool in Lower Hutt, a Marlborough winery, and Huia Publishers, which specialises in Māori writing and perspectives.
 The name was first given to a child in the late 19th century, to the son of members of a lower North Island iwi concerned about the bird's rapid decline, and although uncommon, it is still used today in New Zealand as a name for girls and more rarely for boys (e.g. Huia Edmonds), of both European and Māori descent.
 Huia also featured extensively in contemporary art and handcrafts, commonly seen in gift shops the around the country.
-In 2020 Prime Minister Jacinda Ardern wore upcycled Huia feather earrings during a public COVID-19 announcement causing demand to soar.
+In 2020 Prime Minister Jacinda Ardern wore upcycled huia feather earrings during a public COVID-19 announcement causing demand to soar.

-Tail feathers of the extinct huia are very rare and they have become a collectors' item.
-In June 2010 a single huia tail feather sold at auction in Auckland for NZ$8,000, much higher than the $500 the auctioneers had expected, making it the most expensive feather ever.
-The previous record price for a single feather was $US2,800 (NZ$4,000) achieved by a bald eagle feather at auction in the United States.
+Tail feathers of the extinct huia are very rare and they have become a collector's item.
+In May 2024 a single huia feather sold at auction in Auckland for NZ$46,521.50, making it the most expensive feather ever sold in the world.
+The previous record was another huia feather sold in 2010.

 In the 2016 New Zealand film Hunt for the Wilderpeople two of the characters encounter a huia, and eventually set out to obtain proof of their sighting.
 Reviewers asserted that in the film the huia is significant as a "uniquely indigenous" symbol that "represents harmony with nature and the wild."